 The linear accelerator uses microwave technology (similar to that used for radar) to accelerate electrons in a part of the accelerator called the "wave guide," then allows these electrons to collide with a heavy metal target to produce high-energy x-rays.
 These high energy x-rays are shaped as they exit the machine to conform to the shape of the patient's tumor and the customized beam is directed to the patient's tumor.
 The beam is usually shaped by a multileaf collimator that is incorporated into the head of the machine.
 The patient lies on a moveable treatment couch and lasers are used to make sure the patient is in the proper position.
 The treatment couch can move in many directions including up, down, right, left, in and out.
 The beam comes out of a part of the accelerator called a gantry, which can be rotated around the patient.
 Radiation can be delivered to the tumor from any angle by rotating the gantry and moving the treatment couch.

 Who operates this equipment?

 The patient's radiation oncologist prescribes the appropriate treatment volume and dosage.
-The medical radiation physicist and the dosimetrist determine how to deliver the prescribed dose and calculate the amount of time it will take the accelerator to deliver that dose.
+The medical physicist and the dosimetrist determine how to deliver the prescribed dose and calculate the amount of time it will take the accelerator to deliver that dose.
 Radiation therapists operate the linear accelerator and give patients their daily radiation treatments.